What are playlists?

 So, what do I need to do?

-As a manager, we would suggest that you to create three (3) team playlists:
+As an area manager, we would suggest that you to create three (3) playlists:

 - Your "Recommended upcoming events”: Events coming up in the next 6 months that people on your team may want to attend